captionpoint/captionpoint-plays/THE-ROOMMATE.md

 how to scam people?
 ---
 ## ROBYN:
-She's the one who came up with
+She’s the one who came up with
 ---
-the driver's license thing.
+the driver’s license thing.
 ---
 We started manufacturing fake IDs,
 ---
-and then she'd sell them at school.
+and then she’d sell them at school.
 ---
-But that wasn't until college.
+But that wasn’t until college.
 ---
 ## SHARON:
-Your daughter is a con-artist?
+Your daughter is a con artist?
 ---
 ## ROBYN:
 My daughter is an intelligent